habibcilmd-cardiologist/dr-cil/content/en/services/ekg/index.md

 {{< /alert >}}

 Electrocardiography (ECG/EKG) is a simple, painless, and quick diagnostic method that records the heart's electrical activity.
 It is one of the most commonly used tests in cardiology.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in ECG interpretation.

 ## What is an ECG?